miso-lims/miso-lims/docs/user_manual/freezers_and_rooms.md

 Freezer Storage dialog that appears, select "Shelf."
 Enter a barcode for the shelf if you would like, and then click the "OK" button.
 The shelf will appear in the Layout diagram.

-You can click an existing shelf in the diagram to select it, which allows you to change the barcode.
+You can click an existing shelf in the diagram to select it, which allows you to change the barcode and label.
 Another "Add Storage" button appears on the shelf in the diagram to add further storage units within the shelf.

 ### Stacks